Concerto: Study for

 Have not yet had cataract surgery in at least one eye

-Participation will last up to 15 months, require 5 in-person visits to the study site, up to $100 per study visit.
+Participation will last up to 15 months and require approximately 7 in-person visits to the study site.
+Those who qualify and participate will be compensated for their time and effort.
 Fill out the form below to be contacted by a Patient Experience Specialist if you qualify.

 Current Study Locations: